 Orca’s Walker Tote hits a sweet spot in the soft cooler market: It’s smaller, lighter, and more manageable than high-capacity picks like the RTIC Soft Pack and Yeti Hopper M30 above while offering better ice retention and more structure than minimalist and packable models like the OtterBox Tote Cooler and REI Pack-Away.
 In testing the Orca, we were impressed by its functional and well-rounded build: Portability is great via the cushioned shoulder strap or thick handle (the latter has magnets to secure the two sides in place), the inside is well insulated for keeping contents cold all day, and the exterior is both sleek and durable with good structure, thick materials, and a burly base that keeps the bottom protected.
 We also love the wide zippered opening, which provides a nice seal and makes it easy to access the interior.

 Why don’t we rank the Orca Walker Tote higher?
 The main reason is the cooler’s relatively basic feature set, which consists of one pocket at the front.
 To be fair, the pocket is waterproof and nicely accommodated items like our plus-sized smartphone, keys, and other small valuables, but we wish Orca had incorporated additional attachment points on the outside.
 It’s worth noting that Orca’s standard Walker 20 includes daisy-chain webbing and D rings along the front for securing extra gear and accessories, but it’s a step up in price ($250) and swaps in a wraparound zipper that’s harder to open.
-In the end, if you don’t mind the limited organization, the Walker Tote is one of the most versatile options on our list and this author’s current go-to option for short day trips.
+Alternatively, if you don’t mind the limited organization but want something a little bigger, Orca’s latest Wanderer 24 fits the bill for the same price as the standard Walker and boasts a zipperless design that makes access a breeze.
+While the Walker Tote is the smallest of the bunch, we still consider it one of the most versatile options on our list—enough so that it’s become a staff favorite for short day trips.

 See the Orca Walker Tote